163rd Fighter Squadron: Indiana Air National Guard

-The wartime 365th Fighter Squadron was re-designated as the 163rd Fighter Squadron, and was allotted to the Indiana Air National Guard, on 24 May 1946.
-It was organized at Stout Field, Indianapolis, Indiana and was extended federal recognition on 9 December 1946 by the National Guard Bureau.
-The 163rd Fighter Squadron was bestowed the lineage, history, honors, and colors of the 365th Fighter Squadron.
-The squadron was assigned to the 122d Fighter Group, Indiana Air National Guard and equipped with F-51D Mustang fighters.
+The 365th Fighter Squadron was redesignated the 163rd Fighter Squadron, and was allotted to the National Guard on 24 May 1946.
+It was organized at Stout Field, Indiana and was extended federal recognition on 9 December 1946.
+The 163rd Fighter Squadron was assigned to the 122d Fighter Group, Indiana Air National Guard and equipped with F-51D Mustang fighters.

 The 163rd and the 113th Fighter Squadron at Baer Field, Fort Wayne, were the operational squadrons of the 122nd Fighter Group.
 Its mission was the air defense of Indiana.
 The 113th flew training missions primarily over the northern part of Indiana, while the 163rd operated from Indianapolis south to the Ohio River border with Kentucky.

 During the postwar years, the Air National Guard was almost like a flying country club and a pilot could often show up at the field, check out an aircraft and go flying.
 However, these units also had regular military exercises that kept up proficiency and in gunnery and bombing contests they would often score better than full-time USAF units.

 Korean War Federalization

 With the surprise invasion of South Korea on 25 June 1950, and the regular military's complete lack of readiness, most of the Air National Guard was federalized and placed on active duty.
 The 163rd Fighter Squadron and its parent 122nd Fighter Group were federalized on 10 February 1951.

-The 163rd initially remained at Baer Field, Fort Wayne and the 122nd Fighter Group established headquarters at Stout Field, Indianapolis along with the 113th Fighter Squadron under Air Defense Command.
+The 163rd initially remained at Baer Field and the 122nd Fighter Group established headquarters at Stout Field, Indianapolis along with the 113th Fighter Squadron under Air Defense Command (ADC).
 ADC established the 122nd Fighter-Interceptor Wing with the 122nd Fighter-Interceptor Group as its operational unit with a mission for the air defense of Indiana and the upper midwest as part of the Eastern Air Defense Force.
-Both squadrons were re-equipped with very long range (VLR) F-51H Mustangs that were developed during World War II for long distance B-29 Superfortress bomber escort missions in the Pacific Theater.
+Both squadrons were re-equipped with very long range F-51H Mustangs that were developed during World War II for long distance B-29 Superfortress bomber escort missions in the Pacific Theater.

-On 1 May the 113th FIS was dispersed to Scott AFB, Illinois and the 163rd FIS to Sioux City MAP, Iowa; the 122nd FIW being transferred to the ADC Central Air Defense Force.
+On 1 May the 113th was dispersed to Scott Air Force Base, Illinois and the 163rd to Sioux City Municipal Airport, Iowa.
 Now assigned for the air defense of the Central United States, the squadrons flew interception missions for ADC.
-The 122nd FIW/FIG were inactivated on 6 February 1952, the squadron being reassigned to the 31st Air Division.
-Its period of federalization ended, the squadron was returned to Indiana State Control on 1 November 1952.
+The 122nd Group was inactivated on 6 February 1952, the squadron being reassigned to the 31st Air Division.
+Its period of federalization ended, the squadron was returned to Indiana state control on 1 November 1952.